-A GOTR Volunteer Coach works with a team of coaches twice a week to facilitate the Girls on the Run curriculum to program participants over the 10 week season.
+A GOTR Volunteer Coach works with a team of coaches twice a week after school to facilitate the Girls on the Run curriculum to program participants (girls ages 8-13) over the 10 week season.

-Attending the end of the season community 5K event with program participants and other coaches
+- Attending the end of season community 5K event with program participants and other coaches

-Submit Criminal & Child Abuse Background clearances to GOTR Staff.
-We will need an FBI Fingerprint clearance if you have not lived in PA for at least 10 consecutive years.
+- Submit Criminal & Child Abuse Background clearances to GOTR Staff.
+We will need a FBI Fingerprint clearance if you have not lived in PA for at least 10 consecutive years.

 For more information and to sign up, visit our website at www.gotrpa.org/Coach.
 For a list of participating schools, visit https://www.gotrpa.org/Our-Locations.

 For questions, email firstname.lastname@example.org

 We look forward to having you volunteer with us!

 About Girls on the Run

 We believe that every girl can embrace who she is, can define who she wants to be, can rise to any challenge, can change the world.
 Can.
 We inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
 Girls on the Run envisions a world where every girl knows and activates her limitless potential and is free to boldly pursue her dreams.

 Girls on the Run is a 10 week program in the schools in Montgomery and Delaware Counties, PA.
 We use the power of running to educate and prepare girls for a lifetime of self-respect and healthy living.
 The program culminates with girls positively impacting their communities through a service project and being physically and emotionally prepared to complete a celebratory 5K event.